collective/collective.taskqueue/README.rst

 - *redis_errors*
 - *redis_unix_socket_path* (alternative to *redis_host with redis_port*)

-Custom queues can be declared by registering a custom utilities:
+Custom queues can be declared by registering custom utilities:

 .. code:: xml